MIMAFace/mimaface.github.io/README.md

-# Nerfies
+# MIMAFace

-This is the repository that contains source code for the [Nerfies website](https://mimaface.github.io).
+This is the repository that contains source code for the [MIMAFace website](https://mimaface.github.io).

 Website code is cloned from nerfies:
 ```